flemingsyaifullah/loginapp/README.md

 **Simple login/register/logout using Firebase auth and simple user CRUD using Firestore database**

+**PROCESS**

+- User login or register at login form using email and password.
+This process handle by Firebase authentication
+- System will also save simple user information
+[name : taken from email name
+email
+id : taken from Firebase authentication user UID] by call backend api.

+- Every calling backend endpoint that register at userRoutes (create user and fetch user) will through middleware.

+-middleware receive token from firebase authentication then check validity of the token using firebase admin.

+- After login or register success then directed to user info page
+- There is button to fetch user information
+- There is button to logout
+- Finish

 **TECH-STACK :**

 - frontend : React with Next framework using typescript